juanfumero/tekmanApp/README.md

-# TekmanApp
+# Project TekmanApp

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.1.0.
+- This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.1.0.

-you need a version of node equal or greater than v14.15.0
+- You need a version of node equal or greater than v14.15.0
+- This project shows examples of creating components, styles.

+## Technologies

+- Angular 14

-## First comand
+## Install

-install package node_moudele: `npm i`
+- Install package node_moudele: `npm i`

-to run the api: `npm run api`
+- To run the api: `npm run api` , this command run the api mock to simulate a backend service.

-## Development app server

-to run the app TekmanApp: `npm run start`
+- To run the app TekmanApp: `npm run start` or run `ng serve` for a dev server.

-or

-Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+## Start

+- Inside the app, we can see several cards that show information about educational programs, we can see that these cards are programmed according to the information that comes from the backend services.
+- You can see on the card detail screen, a table with the information of the processes of that course.
+- the app has a modal slider when you click on the configuration button.